dre86dre/password-generator/README.md

 ## Features

---Generates a random password based on user-defined criteria.
+- Generates a random password based on user-defined criteria.
---Allows customization of password length.
+- Allows customization of password length.
 Options to include or exclude uppercase letters, lowercase letters, numbers, and special characters.
 Simple and easy-to-use command-line interface.<br/>
 <br/>